evansbenj/2024_BIO722/5_more_on_Stacks.md

 ## Making a whitelist from the bed file for use with `Stacks`

 The `populations` module of `Stacks` can be fed a list of RAD loci to include (a whitelist) or exclude (a blacklist) from the analysis.
-The RADloci are listed in the file called `batch_1.catalog.tags.tsv`.
+When the analysis om the screen is done, RADloci will be listed in a file called `batch_1.catalog.tags.tsv` that is located within the `Stacks_Results` directory.
 Please unzip this file like this:

 `gunzip batch_1.catalog.tags.tsv.gz`